Costco Tri-Tip - Price, Slicing Tips + Super Tender Recipe

 Negatives of Costco's Mechanically Tenderized Tri-tip

-This sounds great in concept, but one issue that can happen with mechanically tenderized beef is that bacteria from the surface of the meat can be pushed deep within the interior.
+Blade tenderizing sounds great in concept, but one issue with mechanically tenderized beef is that bacteria from the surface of the meat can be pushed deep within the interior.

-Most people prefer to eat their tri-tip or steaks medium rare, which often means the steak isn’t cooked to a high enough internal temperature that guarantees the killing of all bacteria.
+Most people and I prefer to eat their tri-tip or steaks medium rare, which often means the steak isn’t cooked to a high enough internal temperature that guarantees the killing of all bacteria.

 If not fully cooked, this could lead to illness.